kkong99/Twitter1/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of implemented user stories: The walkthrough is in the git repo entitled Twitter.gif

 <img src='http://i.imgur.com/link/to/your/gif/file.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />